vietmazze/smart-contract/soliditybasic.md

 # Node JS:
 `npm install -g solc` is Solidity compiler
-- Contract ---> Solidity Compiler ---> ABI | Bytecode
+- Contract ---> Solidity Compiler ---> ABI | Bytecode  where ABI is the communication layer(functions) between SOL and JS, Bytecode is the actual code stored in our blockchain

 # Compile.js
 - Compile.js is use to read in solidity as JS in order to compile.